Broadpeak-tv/dash.js/README.md

 ## [NEW] Manifest format

-This version of dash.js implements various manifest formats parsing and processing for testing purpose.
+This branch of dash.js implements various manifest formats parsing and processing for testing purpose.

 The objective is to test the feasibility and validate advantages in terms of processing time and/or consistency of having alternate representation formats than XML.